 - Cleaning the site

-Since the explosion, we have worked closely with both the Health & Safety Executive (HSE) and Environment Agency (EA) to identify and develop ways of safely removing contaminants.
-We have made excellent progress in the clean up of the site.
+Since the explosion, they have worked closely with both the Health & Safety Executive (HSE) and Environment Agency (EA) to identify and develop ways of safely removing contaminants.
+They have made excellent progress in the clean up of the site.
 All tanks have been dismantled and removed from HOSL West, and all remaining on-site structures that need to be dismantled will be demolished by early 2008.
 The contaminated firewater has been removed and following independent research commissioned by HOSL, successfully treated at two out of the three storage facilities.
 Good progress is being made on water being held at the final location with treatment expected to be complete by early 2008.

 Soil and groundwater at the site and in the immediate vicinity are monitored on a regular basis, and results indicate that the situation is stable.